Covid-Alert-Microservices/news-scraper/README.md

 `./gradlew bootRun` (or start it using your IDE)

 The service microservice is available at http://localhost:8090 but doesn't expose any endpoint.

+## Dependencies

+This application is soft-dependent to [news-provider](https://github.com/Covid-Alert-Microservices/news-provider).
+You can start this service without news-provider but you won't be provided any befenit from it.